Knowles Road Water Tower

 By building the water tower on the higher side of the Village we will be able to utilize gravity to pressurize the water distribution system.
 This will ultimately improve the water reliability and pressure for residents in the far western sections of Gurnee.
 The tower will also provide additional water storage for the Village increasing the overall capacity to approximately 8 million gallons or 2.2 days of average consumption.
 This benefits the entire community in emergency situations when supply does not equal demand or when supply has been temporarily disconnected.
 The Village will be able to provide water for the entire community for an extended time until supply can be restored.

-The Knowles Road Water Tower is being installed at 1525 Knowles Road on a vacant parcel owned by the Village, near the end of Knowles Road and adjacent to Rollins Road.
+The Knowles Road Water Tower was installed at 1525 Knowles Road on a vacant parcel owned by the Village, near the end of Knowles Road and adjacent to Rollins Road.
 The below map shows the exact location of the new tower.

-The Knowles Road water tower will be a 2,000,000 million gallon structure.
-To put the capacity in perspective, the now-defunct Old Grand Water Tower holds 1/10th that amount or 200,000 gallons of water.
+The Knowles Road water tower is a 2,000,000 million gallon structure.
+To put the capacity in perspective, the removed Old Grand Water Tower held 1/10th that amount or 200,000 gallons of water.